 There is one sonic artist that is making this reality possible.
 Her name is Mileece.
-As a renewable energy ambassador and multi-disciplinary artist, this impressive and exceptionally creative woman has taken on the role of nature’s medium.
-She has developed a method of processing bio-electric transmissions coming off of plant leaves through her own software.
-With this, she is able to translate the language of plants into wondrous musical soundscapes.
+As a renewable energy ambassador and multi-disciplinary artist, this inspiring and exceptionally creative woman has taken on the role of Nature’s medium.
+Mileece has developed a method of processing bio-electric transmissions emitting from plant leaves through her own software.
+With this technique, she is able to translate the language of plants to create enchanting musical soundscapes.

-At Pacific Domes, we are honored to work with exceptional artists and renewable energy ambassadors like Mileece.
-To learn more about her inspiring sonic artwork, you can hear her speak about the process during this interview with Vice:
+At Pacific Domes, we are honored to work with exceptional artists and renewable energy ambassadors, like Mileece.
+We invite you to visit her website and bio to learn more about her process and her inspiring sonic artwork.